vaibhavsinghal87/js-notes/Javascript - The Definitive Guide.md

 var word = s.substring(s.indexOf(" ")+1, s.length); // Use string properties
 ```
 Primitive strings are not objects, though, so why do they have properties?
 Whenever you try to refer to a property of a string s, JavaScript converts the string value to an object as if by calling new String(s).
 This object inherits (see Inheritance) string methods and is used to resolve the property reference.
 Once the property has been resolved, the newly created object is discarded.
 (Implementations are not required to actually create and discard this transient object: they must behave as if they do, however.)
 Numbers and booleans have methods for the same reason that strings do: a temporary object is created using the Number() or Boolean() constructor, and the method is resolved using that temporary object.
 There are no wrapper objects for the null and undefined values: any attempt to access a property of one of these values causes a TypeError.
+Strings, numbers, and boolean values behave like objects when you try to read the value of a property (or method) from them.
+But if you attempt to set the value of a property, that attempt is silently ignored: the change is made on a temporary object and does not persist.
+The temporary objects created when you access a property of a string, number, or boolean are known as wrapper objects, and it may occasionally be necessary to distinguish a string value from a String object or a number or boolean value from a Number or Boolean object.
+The typeof operator will show you the difference between a primitive value and its wrapper object.
+If two distinct string values are compared, JavaScript treats them as equal if, and only if, they have the same length and if the character at each index is the same.
 Consider the following code and think about what happens when it is executed:
 ```
 var s = "test";         // Start with a string value.